 Customers are constantly overwhelmed with multiple options, and they want to quickly understand what makes one product or brand different from another.
 Learning how to position yourself and your products the right way can emphasize the differences and stand out among competitors.
 As a result, all entrepreneurs need to establish a unique selling proposition (USP) to drive their branding and marketing decisions.
 Some specific marketing offers include a 10% discount, free shipping, 24/7 customer support, or a strong return policy, which aren't USPs.
-Your USP plays to your product's strengths and base on what drives your brand or product exceptionally valuable to your consumers.
+Your USP plays to your product's strengths and is base on what drives your brand or product to be exceptionally valuable to your consumers.

 Below are the two following examples of how Facebook and Stripe have built USPs.